2020 DESERT NIGHT ACOUSTIC MUSIC CAMP

 AT THE BLACK RANGE LODGE in KINGSTON, NM

 We invite you to join THE HARD ROAD TRIO at the historic Black Range Lodge on the edge of the Gila Wilderness for three full days of acoustic music, quality instruction and an excellent gathering of players, singers and writers.
-Camp takes place over Columbus Day Weekend, beginning with happy hour on Thursday and closing with a 3pm concert Sunday which is open to the public.
+Camp takes place over Columbus Day/Indigenous Peoples Weekend, beginning with a 5pm happy hour and dinner on Thursday evening, and closing with a 3pm concert Sunday which is open to the public.
 Please note that lodging and meals are arranged with Catherine at the Black Range Lodge.
 Camping spaces are available.
-Please contact her at 575.895.5652 or firstname.lastname@example.org.
+Please contact her at 575.895.5652 or email@example.com.

 Those who have read Banjo for Dummies or enjoyed Bill's solo tour de force performance in his Banjo in America, are highly aware that Bill Evans knows banjo!
 Not only has he taught internationally at camps such as Sore Fingers in the U.K., but also at Camp Bluegrass, Kaufman Kamp, NashCamp, and at his own camp, the New Mexico Banjo Camp at the Black Range Lodge coming up April 26-28, 2019.
 His album in Good Company topped roots and folk charts, and you will be "in good company" when you work with Bill as both a banjo instructor and jam guru. www.billevansbanjo.com